 (From the Colonist.)

-George Wilson and Marian Brock were married on 11 October 1832 in St. David's Cathedral, Hobart, Van Diemen's Land.16 Once in the colony, George and Marion would have a further five children, but none of their births appear to have been registered: Margaret Wilson was born about 1833, James Wilson was born about 1835, Jane Thompson Wilson was born about 1837, and Marion Brock Wilson was born about 1839, all apparently on the Mount Seymour property in the Oatlands district of Van Diemen's Land.17 For some reason, with the birth of their fifth child, Catherine Mary Wilson, there is an actual birth date reported of 30 January 1842, presumably again in Oatlands, but where this date came from is unknown.18
+George Wilson and Marian Brock were married on 11 October 1832 in St. David's Cathedral, Hobart, Van Diemen's Land.16 Marian's father, Henry Brock, was one of the witnesses.
+Once in the colony, George and Marion would have a further five children, but none of their births appear to have been registered: Margaret Wilson was born about 1833, James Wilson was born about 1835, Jane Thompson Wilson was born about 1837, and Marion Brock Wilson was born about 1839, all apparently on the Mount Seymour property in the Oatlands district of Van Diemen's Land.17 For some reason, with the birth of their fifth child, Catherine Mary Wilson, there is an actual birth date reported of 30 January 1842, presumably again in Oatlands, but where this date came from is unknown.18

 The year after the birth of his last child, on 11 November 1843, George's brother Thomas Braidwood Wilson died in New South Wales.19 George, who was close to his brother and his children,...

 ...travelled on the Waterlily from Hobart, arriving in Sydney on 14 December 1843.
 Although not listed as a passenger on this ship his wife, Marion, also travelled to Braidwood from Oatlands.20